Close

 i) Dividend:

-The Company has not declared any dividend from financial year 2013-14 onwards owing to accumulated losses.
-Hence, there are no unclaimed/unpaid dividends from financial year 2013-14 onwards.
+The Company has not declared any dividend from financial year 2013-14 onwards.

-No shares were transferred during the year ended March 31, 2022 to Investor Education and Protection Fund pursuant to section 124(6) of the Companies Act, 2013.
+No unclaimed dividend, shares were required to be transferred to IEPF during the year ended March 31, 2023 to Investor Education and Protection Fund pursuant to section 124(6) of the Companies Act, 2013.

 ii) Fixed Deposits: